thehyve/fairspace/charts/workspace/README.md

 - Mercury
 - Saturn

-A workspace within Fairspace is always associated with a hyperspace.
-The hyperspace contains shared components, such as Keycloak for authentication.
+A workspace within Fairspace is always associated with a workspace.
+The workspace contains shared components, such as Keycloak for authentication.
-The connection to the hyperspace should be configured when installing this chart.
+The connection to the workspace should be configured when installing this chart.

 ## Prerequisites